 Guide to Organic Tea

 As our climate continues to change, so must out purchasing decisions if we truly wish to reduce our own impact on the planet.
 Sourcing organic products (like organic tea) where possible usually can - and does - make a difference, so always look for recognised symbols of trust to ensure that your favourite brands work to the standards and values that you believe in.
-We work with both the Soil Association and the Ethical Tea Partnership to adjudicate and help inform our sourcing policy.
+We work with both the Soil Association and the Ethical Tea Partnership to adjudicate and help inform our sustainability priorities.
 When it comes to tea, what does organic mean?

 What is organic tea?